Bobpick/Mex-Arbitrage-bot/README.md

 This Crypto Arbitrage Bot is an advanced trading system designed to capitalize on price differences across multiple cryptocurrency exchanges.
 It focuses on the MEX/USDT trading pair and utilizes real-time data, historical analysis, and machine learning to make informed trading decisions.

+## THIS PROGRAM IS STILL IN THE TESTING PHASES!!

 ## Features

 - **Multi-exchange support**: LBank, Bitrue, AscendEx